nodejs/node/doc/api/dns.md

 -->

 Cancel all outstanding DNS queries made by this resolver.
-The corresponding callbacks will be called with an error with the code `ECANCELLED`.
+The corresponding callbacks will be called with an error with code `ECANCELLED`.

 ### `resolver.setLocalAddress([ipv4][, ipv6])`